shaunreichman/investment_tracker/docs/banking_refactor_spec.md

 **Current Progress**: Phase 3 successfully completed with comprehensive event handler architecture implementation and exact architectural alignment with fund refactor patterns.

 **Next Steps**:
-1. **IMMEDIATE**: Begin Phase 4 - API Layer Enhancement (ready to begin)
+1. **IMMEDIATE**: Begin Phase 5 - Integration & Event System (ready to begin)
-2. **EVENT SYSTEM COMPLETE**: Event handler architecture provides solid foundation for API enhancement
+2. **API ENHANCEMENT COMPLETE**: Enhanced API layer provides solid foundation for cross-module integration
 3. **FINAL GOAL**: Complete system-wide enterprise architecture standardization

 The banking refactor will complete the architectural standardization that sets your system up for long-term success, making it the **first truly enterprise-grade system** with consistent architecture across all modules.
 This creates a foundation where every future feature, integration, and enhancement follows the same proven patterns, ensuring scalability, maintainability, and developer productivity for years to come.